 Once you have been through this process, you are ready to put it all together.
 We at Wheeler Mission would be most honored to be a part of your future plans.
-If you would like more information about us, or if we can help in any way, please feel free to call or e-mail Jim Gillespie at (317) 445-8870 or JimGillespie@wmm.org.
+If you would like more information about us, or if we can help in any way, please feel free to call or email Steve Germani at (317) 635-3575 or SteveGermani@WheelerMission.org.
 Thank you for your consideration of Wheeler Mission.

 Text written by Robert F. Sharpe, Sr. and reprinted with permission from The College of William and Mary National Planned Giving Institute.

-The McWhirter Society is named for Luella McWhirter, one of the four women founders of the Mission in 1893, and matriarch of that supportive Indianapolis family.
+The McWhirter Society is named for Luella McWhirter, one of the three women founders of the Mission in 1893, and matriarch of that supportive Indianapolis family.
 Membership in the Society is reserved for those individuals who support Wheeler and its Christian life and family saving goals through life-income arrangements, trusts or bequests.
-These friends of Wheeler Mission Ministries help to assure its future by strengthening its endowment reserve.
+These friends of Wheeler Mission help to address unexpected areas of need and opportunity that otherwise may go unanswered.
 The Society honors them and, through its activities, strives to enhance their appreciation of our mission to change lives, one individual at a time.